 11. Hike on the Matanuska Glacier AND drive the Glenn Highway Scenic Drive – Summer or Winter

 Sometimes it’s about the drive, and sometimes it’s about the destination – this Anchorage day trip offers both!
 The Matanuska Glacier is one of the few glaciers you can actually see from the road which makes it really special to me…plus it means it’s easy to get to.
 It’s located a few miles off of the Glenn Highway; one of the most scenic drives in the world in my opinion.
 You will spend much of the time picking up your jaw from the floor on this highway; which is especially beautiful in the fall (Late Aug/early Sep).

-It’s great when you can let someone else to the driving on the Glenn Highway so that you can spend all of your time looking out the window.
+It’s great when you can let someone else do the driving on the Glenn Highway so that you can spend all of your time looking out the window.
 That’s why I went on this Anchorage day trip with Salmonberry Tours.
-They are an uber local company, women owned, and they are Alaska experts!
+They are an uber local company, women-owned, and they are Alaska experts!
 They supply all glacier gear and provide the ONLY Wilderness First Responder and Glacier Trekking and Rescue trained Glacier Experts guiding on the Matanuska Glacier year-round.
-Plus they have a strict 6:1 guest to guide ratio which means that it still feels like an intimate experience.
+Plus they have a strict 6:1 guest-to-guide ratio which means that it still feels like an intimate experience.
 I can’t recommend them enough!

 How to Book the Matanuska Glacier Hike Day Trip

 Head on over to SalmonBerry Tours and you can book this cool adventure.
 Plus while you are there check out their other great day trips around Anchorage.